elastic/elastic-package/docs/howto/pipeline_testing.md

 #### Input events

-The input events contain mocked JSON events that are ready to be passed to the ingest pipeline - no data transformation is applied on-the-fly.
+The input events contain mocked JSON events that are ready to be passed to the ingest pipeline as-is.
 Such events can be helpful in situations in which an input event can't be serialized to a standard log file, e.g. Redis input.
 A sample file with input events look as following:

 ```json
 {